moriyoshi/docker-dev-mta-postfix/README.md

 ## License

-The source codes that originates from this repository are solely licensed under the MIT license.
+The source codes that originate from this repository are solely licensed under the MIT license.

 Other copyrighted materials may be licensed under the different terms.